nestarz/book/README.md

-Elias's portfolio, a record of works from summer 2018 when he joined Renoir and started to play with clay, code and interactive media.
+A record of works from summer 2018 when I joined Renoir and started to play with clay, code and interactive media.
 Feel free to tweak and make your own version.

 ## Features